perl6-community-modules/perl6-IRC-Client-Plugin-Factoid/DESIGN.md

 prevent clashes between the factoid plugin and other functionality of their client.

+## Database

+The factoids are to be stored in an SQLite database.
+The filename of the database must be changeable by the user.

 ## Trigger

 All commands provided by the plugin must be prefixed with a trigger defined